Sinestro38/Shors-Algorithm/README.md

 3. Third, we expose the period by applying an inverse quantum Fourier transform on the measurement qubits.
 This works since the quantum phase estimation subroutine encoded the modular exponentiation functions with a fourier basis on the measurement qubits.
 Applying an inverse QFT just translates that fourier basis into the computational basis thereby revealing periodic elements.

-4. Finally, we measure the first $n$ qubits.
+4. Finally, we measure the first register.

 After the measurement outcomes are determined, we will need to do additional classical post-processing in order to determine the factors or to decide to run the program again.
 ## Circuit Schematic for our implementation